AnonHawk666/COBRA/README.md

-This tool is a powerfull script that contains many hackig tools and can easily download them.
+This tool is a powerfull script that contains many hacking tools and can easily download them.
 Works fine on TERMUX.